danieledurante/nEM/Application to Cheating Data/Cheating-Data.md

 Here we consider the one-step EM algorithm with Newton-Raphson methods proposed by [Bandeen-Roche et al. (1997)](https://www.jstor.org/stable/2965407), and discussed in Section 1.1 of our paper.
 This requires the function `newton_em()` in the source file `LCA-Covariates-Algorithms.R` we uploaded before.

 Let us first create the quantities to be monitored for each run.
-These include the number of iterations to reach convergence, the log-likelihood sequence, and a vector monitoring presence (1) or absence (0) of drops in the log-likelihood sequence.
+These include the number of iterations to reach convergence, the log-likelihood sequence, and a vector monitoring presence (1) or absence (0) of drops in the log-likelihood sequence at each iteration.

 ``` r
 # Create allocation matrices for the quantities to be monitored.